aosabook/500lines/modeller/chapter.md

 In this project, we accomplish camera motion by transforming the scene.
 In other words, the camera is at a fixed location user input moves the scene instead of moving the camera.
 The camera is placed at `[0, 0, -15]` and faces the world space origin.
 We could alternatively change the perspective matrix to move the camera instead of the scene.
 This design decision has very little impact on the rest of the project.
-We move the scene instead of the camera because it is the standard practise.
 Revisiting the `render` function in the `Viewer`, we see that the `Interaction` state is used to transform the OpenGL matrix state before rendering the `Scene`.
 There are two types of interaction with the scene: rotation and translation.